Why Certain Types Of Cough Drops Could Be Worsening Your Cough

 Eating Cough Drops Like Candy Will Worsen Your Cough

-Most cough products use menthol, a mint extract, to cool your throat and suppress your cough, though some brands use honey or other ingredients.
+Most cough drops use menthol, a mint extract, to cool your throat and suppress your cough, though some brands use honey or other ingredients.

 So when the researchers surveyed the patients, they didn’t just ask if they were taking cough drops, but which brands and how many.
-About 90% of them were taking lozenges that contained menthol.
+About 90% of them were taking cough drops that contained menthol.

 The more severe the person rated their cough, the more cough drops they would take.
 This finding was not surprising, the researchers wrote, because, of course, if your cough is worsening, you’ll likely want more soothing cough drops.
 However, they were surprised to find that, among those taking menthol-containing drops, the higher the dose of menthol in the cough drop, the worse the individuals rated their coughs.

-The researchers also found that it wasn’t just how much menthol was in each individual drop, but how much accumulated in your body over the day.
-Twenty, low-level menthol drops could be just as likely to worsen your cough as only a few very high-level menthol cough drops.
+The researchers also found that it wasn’t just how much menthol each individual drop contained but how much menthol accumulated in someone’s body over the day.

-This study focused on those people whose cough could be described as a “tickle in the throat,” a cough that can be triggered by talking, one that is not productive (doesn’t bring up phlegm), and with which the patient has no fever.
+The study focused on people whose cough could be described as a “tickle in the throat,” a cough that can be triggered by talking, one that is not productive (doesn’t bring up phlegm), and with which the patient has no fever.

-I spoke with Mead and told him I had that very cough described above, and I’d been using 10 or more cough drops a day, often coughing while the drop was in my mouth!
-I stopped the cough drops as soon as I read the article.
+I spoke with Dr. Mead and told him I had that very cough described above, and I’d been using 10 or more cough drops a day, often coughing while the drop was in my mouth!
+I stopped the cough drops as soon as I read about his study.

 “When was that?” he asked.